hapax/hapax.github.io/_posts/2020-02-24-napkin-hacks.md

 	</div>
 	</figure>

-Thankfully, different factors dominate the drag force at different speeds.
+Thankfully, if the sphere moves very quickly or very slowly, certain factors dominate, and the list becomes short enough to use dimensional analysis.
 When the sphere moves very quickly, it is banging water molecules out of the way rather than smoothly shearing.
 In this case, the mass of the sphere $m$ and the density of fluid $\rho$ are important, but